Reviews You Can Rely On

 If you don't need the extra features that an active stylus can provide and just need a tool to navigate your device, the Mixoo Capacitive Pen is a solid option.
 While the Meko Universal stylus pack offers a better overall value, if you don't need two of them, the Mixoo will do the trick for less.
 The Mixoo offers two writing tips, a mesh or clear disk nib.
 Though, without palm-rejecting technology, you can't rest your hand on the screen, which leads to messy writing.
 Fortunately, the mesh nib provides enough traction to help you write legibly.
 It works just as well as the other generalist styluses we tested.

 Unfortunately, the writing disk of the Mixoo seems fragile.
-Luckily, it includes two replacements.
-We found it difficult to control the low-friction plastic disks on the screen, resulting in less precise drawings and sloppier notes.
+Luckily, it comes with two replacements.
+Controlling the low-friction plastic disks on the screen was challenging during testing, resulting in less precise drawings and sloppier notes.
+If precision is a make or break factor, check out the Apple Pencil, which is our top performer in that metric.
 When using the disk nib, the pen offers a nice rubber grip.
 Since we usually use the mesh option, we would prefer a nicer grip on that end, too.
-Considering everything, the Mixoo is a straightforward, low-tech navigation stylus pen for those shopping on a budget.
-If precision is a make or break factor, consider Apple Pencil, which is our top performer in that metric.
+Bottom line, the Mixoo is a straightforward, low-tech navigation stylus pen for those shopping on a budget.

 stylus pen - the meko and mixoo pens are indistinguishable. both are solid options.